ericbulloch/kwmd/tools/sqlmap.md

 $ sqlmap -r request.txt -D gallery_db -T users --dump
 ```

+This will dump data for all columns in the table.
+This can be very slow for tables with a lot of columns or a lot of records.

+### Getting Filtered Column Records for a Table

 In my case I want to filter it.
 This is because it will ask yes or no questions over and over to get each character of data.
 That takes a lot of time and I want to speed things up.
 Here is the command I run to filter the columns that I want for each record:

 ```bash